mparker-landt/Milestone_Project_3/README.md

 - Clone the project using the link with the tool of your choice (Git Terminal, Github Desktop, Sourcetree etc)

 ### Deployment
-The website was deployed live using Heroku and ElephantSQL to host the backend and frontend into a working package.
+The website was deployed live using Heroku to host the backend and frontend into a working package.

 ## Credits and Acknowledgements
 With special thanks to: